Simple project management using index cards

 I was frustrated with my digital task managers.
 I realized I was spending a lot of time testing and tweaking, instead of actually doing the work that was on my lists.
 I remembered that paper was something that had always worked well for me.
 No fiddling, just capturing what I needed to do in the simplest way possible.
 Notes, scribble out, add a star, draw a little sketch.
 No trying to get the software to give me frictionless freedom to make marks.

 In a couple days, a natural system emerged.
 Things closer were more urgent.
 I had a "focus" spot for the top three.
 I figured out a "parking space" for anything that was on hold or waiting on someone else.
 I could tell at a glance how big my backlog was.
-I could walk away at the end of the day.
+I could walk away from it all at the end of the day.
 It was the fastest path to a functional system I'd ever had.

 Don't worry about capturing everything in the first pass.
 Just make a card for each project that's on your mind.
 Then write the next thing you need to do on each card.
-When you are working and think of another project, make a new card then.
-In a short time you'll have your full list of project cards in front of you, ready for you to sort into any order you want.
+When you are working and think of another project, make a new card.
+In a short time you'll have your full list of active project cards in front of you, ready for you to sort into any order you want.

 If you're interested, I wrote a post about how I developed it using the DSRP Theory of systems thinking.